Skip to main content

 ALSO READ: DevOps Transformation: Approach, Best Practices and Benefits

-So, it’s imperative to introduce the DevOps’ benefits on par with the viewpoint of different stakeholders to appeal to everyone rather than creating disparities.
+Therefore, it’s essential to present the DevOps benefits from the perspective of various stakeholders to appeal to everyone, rather than creating disparities.

 What do CEOs, CIOs, and CFOs think about DevOps?